Elvismutinda/Emerging-Technology-Capstone-Project/README.md

 docker compose logs -f
 ```

+Open [http://localhost:8080](http://localhost:8080) with your browser to access the web application.

 > Note that once you spin up the containers with the command specified above,

 > To stop the application, run: